team-reflect/beginning-of-infinity/notes/Knowledge.md

+# Knowledge

 Information which when physically embodied in a an environment tends to cause itself to remain so.
 E.g. through DNA replication, memes, writing, hard disks.

-There are only two known sources of [[Knowledge]] creation.
+There are only two known sources of knowledge creation.
 Evolution and our minds.

 - [[Evolution]]
 - [[Memes]]